-Phonics Workbook 1 is not a comprehensive phonics or reading program.
+The Phonics Workbook series is not a comprehensive phonics or reading program.
 Instead, it is an approachable resource to help teachers confidently begin teaching some phonics right away.

-The activities in this workbook are intended to supplement other reading or language learning instruction.
+The activities in these workbooks are intended to supplement other reading or language learning instruction.
 Decoding words is just one of several skills that go into becoming a skilled reader.
 Additional work in vocabulary, reading fluency and reading comprehension is necessary.

-Thank you for using Phonics Workbook 1.
-We have been delighted by the reading results while testing these activities with adult English Language Learners in our classrooms.
+Thank you for using the Phonics Workbook series.
+We have been delighted by the results while testing these activities with adult English Language Learners in our classrooms.
 We wish you and your students great success.